 The world of literary analysis can seem confusing, with symbolism, tone, and perspective to consider.
 Without guidance, it's easy to feel lost.

-In this guide, we'll provide a clear roadmap, practical tips, and examples to simplify the process.
+In this guide on how to write a literature analysis essay, we'll provide a clear roadmap, practical tips, and examples to simplify the process.
 You'll gain the skills to confidently analyze any text.
 By the end of this read, you will have the skills to develop a good literary analysis essay.

 So let’s dive right in!